BishoyAbdelmalik/comp-282-advanced-data-structures/Prog 3/README.md

 AlmostQS2: Exact same driver as QuickSort2 except the call to InsertionSort is commented out
 AlmostQS3: Exact same driver as QuickSort3 except the call to InsertionSort is commented out
 ```
+Also, write two heapsort methods.
+HeapSortTD builds the heap top down (the slow way)
+and HeapSortBU builds the heap bottom up (the fast way).